paulr4321/keyCard/README.md

 <h3>Quick Start Guide</h3>

 Navigate to <b>"Main.java"</b> and run the program.
-Once on the main menu, select perspective in which to view the application from (Security Menu, Application Menu, Manager Menu, Swipe Menu).
+Once on the main menu, select a perspective in which to view the application from (Security Menu, Application Menu, Manager Menu, Swipe Menu).
 <br>
 <b>Note:</b> Application must be in main menu in order to quit.